 Our online trading platform is ideal for quickly and easily buying and selling shares online.
-But before you get started, it’s important to understand the different types of orders you can place and the options you have for setting the price at which you trade.
+But before you get started, it's important to understand the different types of orders you can place and the options you have for setting the price at which you can trade.
 Find out more about all these in this guide.

 Orders are simply instructions to buy or sell shares.
 The most common types of share trading orders are buy and sell orders.
 You can also place stop loss sell and target buy orders, which are known as trigger orders and are more specialised orders used by advanced share traders.

 The basics of an order are your instructions which specify:

 When placing a trigger order, you’ll also choose a trigger price, which we’ll explain a bit later.

 But before we look at each of these order types in detail, it’s important to understand your choices when setting your price.
 For every type of order you can choose to trade at the current market price of a share, or you can choose a limit price.
 This guide will take a look at these concepts.

 The market price of a share is the best available price on the market at any given time, and is only an option while the share market is open.